-Comic opera—slapstick, satirical, often bawdy, and almost always irreverent—has had a very different history than that of serious opera or what we call opera seria.
+Comic opera—slapstick, satirical, often bawdy, and irreverent—has had a very different history than that of serious opera or what we call opera seria.

-Since the Middle Ages, traveling musicians like the minstrels and the troubadours and the trouvères and the minnesingers provided comic musical entertainments for the lower classes.
-In Italy in the 16th century these developed into more elaborate traveling companies and productions, which were called the commedia dell’arte.
+Since the Middle Ages, traveling musicians like minstrels, troubadours, trouvères, and minnesingers provided comic musical entertainments for the lower classes.
+In Italy in the 16th century, these developed into more elaborate traveling companies and productions, which were called the commedia dell’arte.

-During the second half of the 17th century, the period during which opera became, in Italy, a generally popular entertainment, comic interludes were introduced between the acts of Italian opera seriae.
-These were called intermezzi, and they were actually comic interludes and scenes introduced within the acts of the larger and more dramatic opera seriae.
-These comic interludes adopted many of the stock archetypal characters drawn from the Italian commedia dell’arte; and out of this mixture, Italian opera buffa came into being.
+During the second half of the 17th century, opera in Italy became a generally popular entertainment.
+Comic interludes and scenes were introduced between the larger and more dramatic acts of Italian opera seriae called intermezzi.
+These comic interludes adopted many of the stock archetypal characters drawn from the Italian commedia dell’arte.
+Out of this mixture, Italian opera buffa came into being.

 This is a transcript from the video series How to Listen to and Understand Opera.
 Watch it now, on The Great Courses Plus.

 The term opera buffa is used very loosely.
-It’s a general distinction for Italian operas of the middle- and late-18th century that don’t come under the heading of opera seria.
-So, when we call something an opera buffa, it doesn’t mean we’re laughing in the aisles like idiots during every scene.
-It simply means that it’s not one of these big, aristocratic, overblown, overly serious, formulaic opera seriae.
+It is a general distinction for Italian operas of the middle- and late-18th century that don’t come under the heading of opera seria.
+In an opera buffa production, it doesn’t mean the audience is laughing in the aisles in every scene.
+The performance is not a large-scale, highly dramatic, aristocratic, or formulaic opera seriae.

 How Opera Buffa Rose to Prominence

 By the end of the 18th century, the once lowbrow opera buffa dominated the stage.
-This statement begs the question, “How?” and the question, “Why?”
-How does a lowbrow entertainment completely supplant and overpower a highbrow one within a century?
+This statement begs the question: how did a lowbrow entertainment completely supplant and overpower a highbrow one within a century?

 The how and why behind opera buffa’s rise from lowbrow, throwaway entertainment to high art has much to do with the historical, societal, and cultural conditions in the 18th century in Europe.
 The Enlightenment, c.
 1730 to 1780, was the great revolution of the individual.
 It was a period that saw the institutions of Europe—religious, political, social, educational, industrial, financial and artistic—slowly but inexorably lower their focus from the ruling aristocratic and clerical classes to a new class of people.
-For want of a better term, we call this new and rising class of people the middle class, and the Enlightenment marks their entrance into the mainstream of European society.
+This new and rising class of people were called the middle class.
+The Enlightenment marks their entrance into the mainstream of European society.